Distributed Online Private Learning of Convex Nondecomposable Objectives: Conclusion

 \section{Conclusion}

 This paper has focused on differentially private distributed online learning methods for solving indecomposable problems.
 For such problems, we proposed DPSDA, a framework of differentially private stochastic dual-averaging distributed online algorithm.
 Further, we developed two algorithms, DPSDA-C and DPSDA-PS, based on DPSDA.
-Using the convexity of the objective functions, we derived sublinear expected regrets $\mathcal{O}( \sqrt{T} )$ for both algorithms, which is the best theoretical regret of state-of-the-art algorithms, and also revealed that a choice of $\epsilon$ is a trade-off between the privacy level and the algorithm performance.
-Finally, the numerical results further verified the correctness of all theoretical results.
-In the future, we will consider inequality constraints and time-delay communication.
+Using the convexity of the objective functions, we derived sublinear expected regrets $\mathcal{O}( \sqrt{T} )$ for both algorithms, which is the best utility of cutting-edge algorithms, and also revealed that a choice of $\epsilon$ is a trade-off between the privacy level and the algorithm performance.
+Finally, the numerical results further verified the soundness of all analytical results.
+In the future, bandit optimization or delayed communication will be a direction in which we may expand.

 \ifCLASSOPTIONcompsoc